-- Procure all necessary permits, lands, rights of way and easements required for the construction and continued maintenance of the Community Solar Project and collector substation. - Design, procure, construct, own and maintain the Interconnection Customer's Community Solar Project and associated collector substation. - Design the Community Solar Project with reactive power capabilities necessary to operate within the full power factor range of 0.95 leading to 0.95 lagging as measured at the high side of the Applicant's GSU transformer.
-This power factor range shall be dynamic and can be met using a combination of the inherent dynamic reactive power capability of the generator or inverter, dynamic reactive power devices and static reactive power devices to make up for losses.
+- Design the Community Solar Project with reactive power capabilities necessary to operate within the full power factor range of 0.95 leading to 0.95 lagging as measured at the high side of the Applicant's GSU transformer.
+This power factor range shall be dynamic and can be met using a combination of the inherent dynamic reactive power capability of the generator or inverter, dynamic reactive power devices and static reactive power devices to make up for losses. - Design the Community Solar Project such that it can provide positive reactive support (i.e., supply reactive power to the system) immediately following the removal of a fault or other transient low voltage perturbations or install dynamic voltage support equipment.
+These additional dynamic reactive devices shall have correct protection settings such that the devices will remain on line and active during and immediately following a fault event.

-- Design the Community Solar Project such that it can provide positive reactive support (i.e., supply reactive power to the system) immediately following the removal of a fault or other transient low voltage perturbations or install dynamic voltage support equipment.
-These additional dynamic reactive devices shall have correct protection settings such that the devices will remain on line and active during and immediately following a fault event. - Equip the Community Solar Project with automatic voltage-control equipment and operate with the voltage regulation control mode enabled unless explicitly authorized to operate another control mode by the Public Utility. - Operate the Community Solar Project so as to maintain the voltage at the POI, or other designated point as deemed appropriated by Public Utility, at a voltage schedule to be provided by the Public Utility following testing. - Operate the Community Solar Project with a voltage droop. - Design, procure, install, and own a Public Utility approved 12.5 kV recloser containing a Schweitzer Engineering Laboratories ("SEL") 651R relay/controller to monitor the voltage and frequency of the Generating Facility, to detect faults and to monitor current flow. - Procure and install instrument transformers on the Public Utility side of the recloser. - Input the settings provided by the Public Utility into the recloser relay. - Provide the Public Utility Level 2 password control of the recloser relay. - Provide the Public Utility the necessary easement to allow the Public Utility to construct its line extension between its existing facilities and the Point of Change of Ownership. - Provide Public Utility unfettered and maintained access to its interconnection facilities. - Construct the Interconnection Customer's underground conductor tying to the Public Utility's interconnection facilities to the Public Utility's standard and leave sufficient conductor for the Public Utility to terminate it in the Public Utility's vault. - Arrange for and provide permanent retail service for power that will flow from the Public Utility's system when the Project is not generating.
+- Equip the Community Solar Project with automatic voltage-control equipment and operate with the voltage regulation control mode enabled unless explicitly authorized to operate another control mode by the Public Utility. - Operate the Community Solar Project so as to maintain the voltage at the POI, or other designated point as deemed appropriated by Public Utility, at a voltage schedule to be provided by the Public Utility following testing. - Operate the Community Solar Project with a voltage droop. - Design, procure, install, and own a Public Utility approved 20.8 kV recloser containing a Schweitzer Engineering Laboratories ("SEL") 651R relay/controller to monitor the voltage and frequency of the Generating Facility, to detect faults and to monitor current flow. - Procure and install instrument transformers on the Public Utility side of the recloser. - Input the settings provided by the Public Utility into the recloser relay. - Provide the Public Utility Level 2 password control of the recloser relay. - Terminate the fiber provided by the Public Unity in the recloser relay. - Provide the Public Utility the necessary easement to allow the Public Utility to construct its line extension between its existing facilities and the Point of Change of Ownership. - Provide Public Utility unfettered and maintained access to its interconnection facilities. - Construct the Interconnection Customer's last pole and span of conductor tying to the Public Utility's interconnection facilities to the Public Utility's standard and leave sufficient conductor for the Public Utility to terminate it on the first Public Utility structure. - Arrange for and provide permanent retail service for power that will flow from the Public Utility's system when the Project is not generating.
 This arrangement must be in place prior to approval for backfeed. - Provide any construction or backup retail service necessary for the Project. - Provide the Public Utility a Professional Engineer ("PE") stamped maintenance plan for all Interconnection Customer facilities.